cderose/sitcom-slots/README.md

-This is a slot machine I'm built to practice JavaScript
+This is a slot machine I built to practice JavaScript

 [![CC BY 4.0][cc-by-shield]][cc-by]